 Buju Banton (Jamaica)

+One of the most famous caribbean musicians.
 A cornerstone of reggae and dancehall, Buju Banton is celebrated for his deep, resonant voice and thought-provoking lyrics.
 From socially conscious tracks like “Untold Stories” to energetic dancehall hits like “Champion,” Buju has captured the complexities of life in Jamaica while addressing global themes.
 His return to music after incarceration reinvigorated his career, proving his timeless appeal.
 In many Caribbean bars people gather to listen to their music while enjoying poker games, classic Caribbean games and typical Caribbean cocktails.

 Calypso Rose (Trinidad and Tobago)